Leroymilo/C-Viz/readme.md

  - Mouse wheel to zoom in and out.
  - Left click and drag to move the complex plane.
  - Space bar to reset zoom and position.
- - Return/Enter (new line key) to reload the function
+ - Return (new line key) to reload the function
+ - Right click to cycle color maps (HSL, okHSL)

 ## Credits